epfl-lara/welder/doc/Tutorial.md

 ### Theorem ###

 *The* most important concept of Welder is that of a `Theorem`.
-Intuitively, a theorem is a simple wrapper around an expression of type `BooleanType`.
+A theorem is a simple wrapper around an expression of type `BooleanType`.
 For instance, the theorem `truth` contains the trivially true expression `true`.

 ```
 val myTheorem: Theorem = truth